1571859588/Visual_RM/README.md

 ### Work1

+#### show the image
 I take a close look in the metadata.yaml and see the topic format is image.
 And I create a topic_subscription to the video.

-You can run the following code to show it:
+You can run the following code to show it, and the code in src/show.cpp :
 ```
 ros2 run show_images image_subscrib
 ```